-In response to the USDOT Order 5601.2 (a) and the FHWA guidelines, the Georgia Department of Transportation (GDOT) developed Environmental Justice Planning Guidelines to guide GDOT and the local transportation planning agencies in the State of Georgia to address EJ issues (see the GDOT website at http://www.dot.ga.gov/BuildSmart/research/Documents/1018.pdf#search=EJ%20Guidance%20for%20tr ansportation%20planning).
+In response to the USDOT Order 5601.2(a) and the FHWA guidelines, the Georgia Department of Transportation (GDOT) developed Environmental Justice Planning Guidelines to guide GDOT and the local transportation planning agencies in the State of Georgia to address EJ issues.

 The Coastal Region Metropolitan Planning Organization (CORE MPO) was designated a Transportation Management Area (TMA) in 2002 and is subject to the FHWA/FTA certification review process.
-CORE MPO prepares this Environmental Justice Report not only in response to the federal and state requirements, but also to facilitate the fair transportation planning process in the Savannah area.
+CORE MPO prepares this Environmental Justice Plan not only in response to the federal and state requirements, but also to facilitate the fair transportation planning process in the Savannah area.